 This gear is not a MUST have, but it is a great addition because it reduces the chances of any accidental camera movements.
 Since both wireless remotes and shutter release cables are quite cheap, we’d say that buying one would be totally worth it.

 Having a good lens, in this case, is essential, and for northern lights, we would suggest you get a wide-angle lens with a focal length of 14-20mm since you would like to capture as much of the lights as possible.
 You must ensure that the f/stop of your lens at least goes down to f/2.8, and if it can go lower, that’s great because we want to let a lot of light in.
+That will help with editing northern light photos as well.

 How to Photograph Northern Lights